pedropassos06/pedropassos06/README.md

 Developer at Berkshire Hathaway
 ----------------------------

 I graduated Summa Cum Laude from Bucknell University in May of 2023, and have been working as a developer at Berkshire Hathaway Specialty Insurance since then.
 I currently develop using Duck Creek Technology, and have learned at lot about the insurance world.
-My passion always learned towards the back-end, but I do full-stack at my job and have learned that front-end is a lot of fun as well.
+My passion always leaned towards the back-end, but I do full-stack at my job and have learned that front-end is a lot of fun as well.
 That said, I am currently teaching mylsef SwiftUI.
 Also, I post videos related to programming on Youtube every Sunday (Portuguese only tho 😬)

 * 🌍  Based out of Boston
 * 🖥️  Check out my portfolio at [My Portfolio](http://pedropassos.com)